Who should audition for Camerata?...

 What are the additional things for which students are responsible?

-are required to purchase a Music Department black performance dress and costume pearl necklace.
-The cost of the dress is approximately $68.
-Information on the dress will be supplied the second week of the semester.
-Men are required to own a black suit, a solid black silk necktie, a dress white shirt, a black belt, and black dress shoes.
+Ladies are required to purchase a Music Department black performance dress and costume pearl necklace.
+The cost of the dress is approximately $68, and pearls approximately $7.
+Information on the dress and pearls will be supplied the second week of the semester.
+Men are required to own a black suit, a solid black silk necktie, a dress black shirt, a black belt, and black dress shoes.
 In addition, students are required to purchase scores from the UMBC bookstore in time for the first rehearsal.
 Semester packets are typically no more than $25 or so.